Ulbora/ulboracms/README.md

 With the new UlboraCMS version 4, users can quickly spin up a website on any server where a binary file can run or on Docker.
 Users can quickly edit content and banners and publish the site in minutes.
 No need to configure database connection or other complex configurations.

+### UlboraCSM V4 is also easier to use, setup and deploy than static site generators.
+UlboraCMS also has a built-in contact form that eliminates the need for external contact forms.

 Banners in UlboraCMS can be used to add non-blockable ads to sites or for other things like announcements.